The Beatitudes Explained

 What do the Beatitudes Teach Us

-We must endure all these hardships, long-suffering, and persecution for just a short amount of time compared to what lies ahead as Christians – it’s forever.
+We must endure all these hardships, long-suffering, and persecution for just a short amount of time compared to what lies ahead in the Kingdom of God.

 How do the Beatitudes apply today?

-There are many lessons we can learn in today’s society as we practice being meek, righteous, merciful, and peacemakers.
+They are relevant today in the many lessons we can learn in today’s society as we practice being meek, righteous, merciful, and peacemakers.

 The Beatitudes offer healing and hope to a cruel world of hatred and confusion.